charlesinwald/logintelligence/SETUP_CHECKLIST.md

 # ✅ Setup Checklist

-Use this checklist to get your Error Intelligence Dashboard running smoothly.
+Use this checklist to get your LogIntelligence Dashboard running smoothly.

 ## Pre-Installation